Everything you want to know about the game.

 A shy Medusa Clan mage with the power to turn men to stone at a glance.
 Unfortunately, her fear of men tends to lead to a trail of unlucky petrified admirers.
-As a result, her greatest desire is to rid herself of this troublesome phobia with the help of the Goddess.
+As a result, her greatest desire is to rid herself of this troublesome phobia.

 Illustrator: Su Minazuki

 A Reaper Clan girl on a quest to aid her brother.